What is a Virtual Lab and How To Create One

 Many of the main potential benefits of the ThingLink “virtual lab” learning resource can be described as efficient resource management

-ThingLink goes some way to remove these issues, says Dr Jeffery.
-The asynchronous aspect of the ThingLink resources means that more students are able to acquire skills with these valuable instruments in a far shorter period – saving both student and staff time, and keeping both students and valuable equipment safe.
-It makes the instruments available for students to practice using at any time they need.
-It also opens up the lab space for many people who, for a wide range of reasons, are less able to access the real lab environment, but who nevertheless may have much to offer in their field.
+ThingLink goes some way to remove these issues, concludes Dr Jeffery.
+The asynchronous aspect of the ThingLink online labs means that more students are able to acquire skills with many of the valuable instruments found in physical laboratories in a far shorter period – saving both student and staff time, and keeping both students and valuable equipment safe.
+The virtual lab experience makes the instruments available for students to practice with at their own pace.
+As a result they will be more confident and competent when they carry out real-life laboratory experiments – leading to fewer costly and potentially dangerous mistakes.
+This method of online learning also opens up the lab space for many people who, for a wide range of reasons, are less able to access the real lab environment, but who nevertheless may have much to offer in their field.